Kodak Brownie Twin 20

 - Curved Streamline Moderne design

 The Brownie Twin 20 has a moulded plastic body.
 An unusual feature of this camera is that it has two brilliant viewfinders.
 One is a reverse telescope type for eye level viewing, whilst the other is for waist level use.
-The waist level finder also has a dotted square guide for use with slide film.
+The waist-level and eye-level finders have a smaller square guide for use with slide film.
 A tripod mount is not provided.

 The film is loaded by moving a lever on the base so that the whole of the film transport system can be removed by lifting the top off the camera.
 It has an shutter interlocking system that avoids double exposure.
 When the film is loaded, the red window is used to locate the first frame.
 There is no need to use the red window again.
 The camera will move to the next frame and lock when the film is advanced by the wheel.
-The red window can still be used to check how many frames have been taken.
+The red window can't really be used to check how many frames have been taken because the auto advance and the annotation on the film get out of step.
+Not sure how you are supposed to know when 12 frames have been taken.
 The red window has a spring loaded sliding cover.